Divinity

 The Programme Specification and Programme Regulations contain information and rules regarding what modules you can choose, and the order in which they must be studied.

-Level 4 - compulsory courses
+Level 4 - One compulsory introductory module:

 (Level 4 - DT1150)